For years, Colorado cake artist Jack Phillips has endured targeted attacks against him and his business, Masterpiece Cakeshop.

 But the day that call came wasn’t just another summer day.
 It was the same day the U.S. Supreme Court announced that it would hear Jack’s first case—Jack and Masterpiece Cakeshop were all over the news.

-And a few months later, Scardina made another request of Masterpiece Cakeshop.
+Later, Scardina made another request of Masterpiece Cakeshop.
 This request was for a custom cake featuring Satan smoking marijuana, clearly showing Scardina’s malice against Jack and his beliefs.

 Still, when Scardina filed a charge against Jack with the Colorado Civil Rights Division, it took the charge as an excuse to go after Jack again.
-It wasn’t until Jack sued the state for targeting him and ADF uncovered more evidence demonstrating the state’s anti-religious hostility that Colorado officials finally ended their crusade against him.
+It wasn’t until Jack sued the state for targeting him and Alliance Defending Freedom uncovered more evidence demonstrating the state’s anti-religious hostility that Colorado officials finally ended their crusade against him.

 Autumn Scardina filed a lawsuit against Jack in state court.
 The claims are similar to those raised in the case against Jack that Colorado already dismissed.
-Scardina opted not to appeal the Commission’s dismissal, instead filing a lawsuit which could bring financial ruin on Jack and his business.
+Scardina did not appeal the Commission’s dismissal, but instead filed a new lawsuit seeking to coerce Jack to express things he does not believe.

 What’s at stake?

 We live in a country where freedom of speech and religious freedom are protected.
 While we may disagree on certain issues, we should all be free to live and work according to our beliefs.
-Jack Phillips, just like every creative professional, has the right to decline to use his artistic abilities to express messages or celebrate events he disagrees with.
+Jack Phillips, just like Lorie Smith and every other creative professional, has the right to decline to use his artistic abilities to express messages or celebrate events he disagrees with.

 But over the course of Jack’s legal battle, one thing has become abundantly clear: For some, it will never be enough to politely agree to disagree about important issues like the meaning of marriage or whether to celebrate a gender transition.